Solving Sudoku puzzles

 The OPTIMAL status means that the solver has found the global optimal solution to the problem.

 Save the results in a variable.
-The obtained values are of type Float64
+The values received are of the type Float64.
+You can use the function round along with the argument Int to convert values to integers.

 sol_cp = round.(Int, value.(x));